 Recruiting metrics calculation template

 First off, to make your life easier, we’ve put together an easy-to-use recruiting metrics template that includes pre-filled formulas for calculating all the recruiting KPIs we’re going to discuss in this article.
-To use the template, simply add your email address below, download the template, and fill it in with your own recruiting numbers.
+To use the template, simply download a free copy of the template, and fill it in with your own recruiting numbers.

 But now, let’s dig into 18 recruiting metrics that every hiring team should track in 2020.
 Click on the metric below to jump right to this part of the article:

 Speed and cost metrics:

 - Interview to offer ratio

 Let’s start off with the basics.
 How many open positions do you currently have?

 While this recruiting metric may first seem like it won’t provide any valuable information, it is still wise to keep track on it.
 Having a high number of open positions could mean that:

 - there is high demand or low supply of labor

 - your business is under-performing or you have low retention rates